MC792601 – (Updated) SharePoint Framework domain isolated web parts retirement

 Increased Support Requests

-Users may experience confusion and increased support requests due to the sudden unavailability of previously functional web parts.
+Users may experience confusion and increased support requests due to the sudden unavailability of previously functional web parts, impacting IT support resources.

 - references: https://aka.ms/Retirement/domainisolatedwebparts/update